Brendan-Rogers/rogers_b_portfolio/README.md

 Normalize.css
 by Necolas

+### Setup

+Before proper testing can be done, it's important to install the dependancies.

+1. Access root directory with npm-enabled command line of your choosing.

+2. Install animate.css with `npm install animate.css`

 ### Testing

 1. With your GIT Command Line, navigate to your server emulator's root directory (I prefer to use MAMP)